Microsoft Exchange Conference 2014 Countdown

 Like with conferences I have attended before, I will be tweeting noteworthy information from the event.
 If you want to receive MEC-wide information, I suggest you monitor the official hashtag, #IAmMEC.

-This entry was posted in Exchange and tagged by Michel de Rooij.
+This entry was posted in Exchange Server and tagged by Michel de Rooij.
 Bookmark the permalink.

 About Michel de Rooij